Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

 We bypass the difficulty by employing the following approximation scheme, which in fact truncates the otherwise infinite hierarchy.
 To this end, we approximate the local diffusive current, which is the gradient of the instantaneous local activity and written as

 where the bulk-diffusion coefficent is given by $D(\rhobar) = a^\prime(\rhobar)$ as in eq.\eqref{eq:D and a} and can be treated as a constant.
 Essentially, we have assumed in the above truncation scheme that fluctuations around the global density $\rhobar$ are small and the local current (the gradient of activity) relaxes diffusively via the gradient of local mass.
-As demonstrated later, this approximation goes beyond a simple mean-field theory and captures relevant correlations quite well on the large (hydrodynamic) time scales.
-More specifically, to compute correlations between any observable $A(t)$ (e.g.,, current or mass) and the current observable $\mathcal{J}_i^{(d)}(t)$, we replace the diffusive-current observable $\mathcal{J}_i^{(d)}(t)$ by its truncated form as given in the rhs of eq\eqref{eq:current approximation}, to obtain the following equality (approximate),
+As demonstrated later, this approximation captures relevant correlations quite well on the large (hydrodynamic) time scales.
+More specifically, to compute correlations between any observable $A(t)$ (e.g., current or mass) and the current observable $\mathcal{J}_i^{(d)}(t)$, we replace the diffusive-current observable $\mathcal{J}_i^{(d)}(t)$ by its truncated form as given in the rhs of eq\eqref{eq:current approximation}, to obtain the following equality (approximate),

 Now we can proceed further by first rewriting eq.\eqref{eq:diff time intc intc corr update eqn} as

 and then expressing the time-evolution equation for the mass-current correlations $C^{m\intc}_r(t,t^\prime) = \angular{m_{i}(t)\intc_{i+r}(t^\prime)} - \langle m_{i}(t) \rangle \langle\intc_{i+r}(t^\prime) \rangle$ as